plamzi/AreaList-GTM/README.md

 <b>area.options.multiple</b> - Set to true to only track if more than one element responds to area.handle.

-<b>area.options.clickable</b> - Set to true to only track this element only if it renders with at least one clickable element inside: links, buttons, form fields, etc.
+<b>area.options.clickable</b> - Set to true to only track this element only if it renders with at least one clickable element inside: links, buttons, form fields, etc. This is useful if a CMS module, for instance, sometimes appears with nothing clickable in it.

-<b>area.options.hastitle</b> - Set to true to only track this element if the area.title selector returns a string.
+<b>area.options.hastitle</b> - Set to true to only track this element if the dynamic area.title selector returns a string for a given element.

 <b>area.options.novischeck</b> - Set to true to track this element as soon as it's detected, regardless of whether it has become visible to the end user.